 But there’s so much more to selling handmade jewelry than the transactions themselves–and what if you don’t want to sell online at all, but at craft shows, trunk shows, and/or in boutiques?
 There’s still the branding, inventory, marketing, shipping, packaging and displays, photography, and more–not to mention actually creating the jewelry!

-There's a world of information about marketing and selling your jewelry online (or in stores and at craft or art shows) in Viki Lareau's book, Marketing and Selling Your Handmade Jewelry: The Complete Guide to Turning Your Passion into Profit.
-Here are a few thoughts, tips, and ideas I've excerpted from Lareau's book, just to get your wheels turning. . . .
+There’s a world of information about marketing and selling handmade jewelry in Viki Lareau’s book, Marketing and Selling Your Handmade Jewelry: The Complete Guide to Turning Your Passion into Profit.
+Here are a few thoughts, tips, and ideas I’ve excerpted from Lareau’s book, just to get your wheels turning. . . .

 2. Here’s an exercise to get you started: “Try selling jewelry at a local craft show–the smallest show you can find, your church bazaar, your kid’s school fair, or your town’s local weekend market..
 This type of show should be very inexpensive, $20 to $40 for a table or booth, so that you can at least make your fee back.
 Don’t think of it as a money-making endeavor, though, but more as research.
 You need to really listen to folks, see which pieces they’re commenting on, which they are ignoring.
 Many times the pieces that are not your personal favorites will be the most popular.
 Discover what styles resonate with the public.
 Even if you end up going for a different demographic, this experience will help you immensely in thinking about your professional path and what type of jewelry you want to focus on.”